-Ioana is an interdisciplinary scholar, community-engaged researcher and educator based in Montreal.
-She is Research Associate at the Aboriginal Peoples Research and Knowledge Network (DIALOG), Institut national de la recherche scientifique and Part-time Faculty at the School for Community and Public Affairs, Concordia University.
+Ioana is a first-generation Romanian settler scholar based in Tiohtiá: ke/Montreal whose scholarship is situated at the intersection of health, justice and the land.
+She is Research Associate at the Aboriginal Peoples Research and Knowledge Network (DIALOG), Institut national de la recherche scientifique, and Part-time Faculty at the School for Community and Public Affairs, Concordia University.

-She was a member of the research expert team with the Public Inquiry Commission on relations between Indigenous Peoples and certain public services in Québec: listening, reconciliation and progress.For the past 15 years Ioana has collaborated with the Cree Nation of Eeyou Istchee (James Bay, northern Quebec) in a variety of fields beginning with knowledge transfer in the context of hydroelectric development to community-based Indigenous health and wellness.
+She was member of the research expert team with the Public Inquiry Commission on relations between Indigenous Peoples and certain public services in Québec: listening, reconciliation and progress, and is core member of Centre for Oral History and Digital Storytelling at Concordia University.